-Remember how I told you I was going to introduce ‘him’ to all of you once my knee was better and I could start standing to knead some really amazing sourdough breads?
+Remember how I told you I was going to introduce him to all of you once my knee was better, and I could start standing to knead some really amazing sourdough breads?

-Well, that day never came, because I was a bad mama.
-Once my knee healed and I was out and about on two legs, no cane, I kind of forgot about him in the back of the refrigerator.
+Well, that day never came because I was a bad mama.
+Once my knee healed, and I was out and about on two legs, I kind of forgot about him in the back of the refrigerator.
 When I remembered, it was probably three months since his last feeding.
-I tried to revive him, but there was mold, and the small amounts I took out, minus the mold, and fed, – eagerly awaiting his bubbles of life, had already been given last rites.
-It just wasn’t going to happen – it didn’t smell the way it wass supposed to, it was rank.
-The smell was clearly sourdough starter rigor mortis.
-I bid Herbie a sad adieu as I poured his thick liquid soul into the trash can.
+I tried to revive him, but there was mold, and the small amounts I took out, minus the mold, and fed..eagerly waiting for him to blow his first bubble of life, had already been given its last rites.
+Plus, he smelled rank; a smell that was clearly sourdough starter rigor mortis.
+It just wasn’t going to happen.

 Batter like sourdough starter aka Herbie II

-Capturing wild yeast from everything around us, the air, atmosphere, our kitchens, etc…is the most amazing thing to watch develop – like gestating a baby, although not as wonderous and exciting of course, because this baby is not one you can cuddle and love and well, be human with - just one you can watch grow stronger and stronger, giving you the most complex, wonderful tasting breads, all with a lovely crumb and crust.
+Capturing wild yeast from everything around us, the air, atmosphere, our kitchens, etc, is the most amazing thing to watch develop, almost like gestating a baby, although not as wondrous and exciting (obviously) because this baby is not one you can cuddle and love and well, be human with.
+But you can watch it grow stronger and stronger, giving you the most complex, wonderful tasting breads, all with a lovely crumb and crust.